 Yields: 15-20 doughnuts, depending on size

-Why I love this recipe: using water in the dough, which turns to steam in the hot oil, makes these the lightest and puffiest doughnuts ever.
+Why I love this recipe: using water in the dough (versus milk), which turns to steam in the hot oil, makes these the lightest and puffiest doughnuts ever.
 A stick of butter and 4 eggs makes these just rich enough, and orange zest, nutmeg and vanilla bean seeds lend warm, lightly spiced flavor to the doughnuts.
 An overnight rise really deepens the yeasty flavor and ensures that these expand wonderfully when fried, which gives you plenty of room to fill them up with your favorite jam.